-Professor and head of the department of landscape architecture and regional and community planning
+Professor and head, department of landscape architecture and regional and community planning

 Stephanie Rolley, a fellow of the American Society of Landscape Architects, brings her expertise in visualizing possibilities, whether in community designs, scholarship or organizational change, to her work as a faculty member and head of the department of landscape architecture and regional and community planning in Kansas State University's College of Architecture, Planning and Design.

 Rolley works across scales and boundaries seeking new opportunities to make connections between people and ideas that can shape places and thinking.
 Her leadership includes a long-standing engagement in and reflection upon interdisciplinary community-based collaborations, as well as the first nonbaccalaureate landscape architecture and regional and community planning programs in the country.

 Her early professional practice was in architecture, planning and urban design offices in Boston, Dallas and San Antonio.
 She has a Bachelor of Landscape Architecture from Kansas State University, a master's in city planning from the Massachusetts Institute of Technology and she completed the management development program at the Harvard Graduate School of Education.

 Rolley received the Presidential Award for Outstanding Department Head in 2014.
 She has been recognized for her teaching and scholarship with multiple Outstanding Teacher of the Year awards from the department of landscape architecture and regional and community planning; as an outstanding faculty member by Mortar Board; the Collaborative Practice Award from the Association of Collegiate Schools of Architecture; an Urban Parks National Award from the Landscape Architecture Foundation; a National Award of Distinction from the Council of Educators in Landscape Architecture; and as an Alumni Honoree by the College of Architecture, Planning and Design.
 Rolley also was named the college's Jarvis chair of landscape architecture in 2005-2007 and 2008-2009.
 The chair recognizing excellence in teaching and scholarly contributions to landscape architecture.